-Sydney is set to see a new CBD rooftop bar when Old Mate’s Place opens early next year, and it’s coming from some of Sydney’s best bar talent.
+Sydney is set to see a new CBD rooftop bar when Old Mate’s Place opens in early 2018, and it’s coming from some of Sydney’s best bar talent.

 The ownership trio of Gabrielle and Andres Walters and Daniel Noble hold some top-flight hospo pedigree: you may know Andres from his work at The Lobo Plantation and Kittyhawk, and from their barware supply company, BarGeek; and Daniel Noble currently spends his time as part of the team at Ramblin’ Rascal Tavern that was awarded the title of Bar Team of the Year.